SkidMarc25/yumepokeredX/README.md

 ### What's new?

 - **Catch 'em all!** All original 151 Pokémon are available through natural gameplay.

-- **Play as Red or Green:** Choose to adventure as a girl or a boy.
+- **Play as Red or Green.** Adventure as a girl or a boy.

-- **Revisit Kanto:** Explore new areas like the Cinnabar Volcano, the Saffron Pokémon Academy, Celadon Grove... and even an all-new Mandarin Island!
+- **Revisit Kanto.** Explore new areas like the Cinnabar Volcano, the Saffron Pokémon Academy, Celadon Grove... and even an all-new Mandarin Island!

-- **Expanded Postgame:** New quests, Elite Four rematches, Gen 2 tie-ins, a restored Prof. Oak battle, and more!
+- **Expanded Postgame.** New quests, Elite Four rematches, Gen 2 tie-ins, a restored Prof. Oak battle, and more!

-- **Mew quest:** A proper storyline leading to the Mythical Pokémon.
+- **Mew quest.** A proper storyline leading to the Mythical Pokémon.

-- **Quality-of-life improvements:** Running shoes, bigger bag space, easier HM usage, experience bars, repel reuse prompts, a move deleter, and much more.
+- **Quality-of-life improvements.** Running shoes, bigger bag space, easier HM usage, experience bars, repel reuse prompts, a move deleter, and much more.

 ### Gameplay updates